spatie/laravel-url-signer/README.md

 $ vendor/bin/phpunit
 ```

-##Usage outside Laravel
+## Usage outside Laravel
-If you're working on a non-Laraval project, you can use the [framework agnostic version](https://github.com/spatie/url-signer).
+If you're working on a non-Laravel project, you can use the [framework agnostic version](https://github.com/spatie/url-signer).

 ## Contributing